You’ve decided to replace your aging furnace with a more energy efficient model.

 2-stage or variable speed furnaces are some of the most efficient furnaces available.
 They also provide great comfort as the 2-stage and variable speed blower work together so there’s no big temperature swings.

 A great example of an energy efficient furnace is the SLP98V from Lennox.
-It’s a 98% AFUE-rated furnace that has earned the ENERGY STAR Most Efficient 2012 label (having the ENERGY STAR label means the products have met strict energy efficiency guidelines set by the EPA and U.S. Dept. of Energy).
+It’s a 98.7% AFUE-rated furnace that has earned the ENERGY STAR Most Efficient 2018 label.

 By constantly monitoring and automatically adjusting heat and airflow, it can change its output from 35% to 100% in increments as small as 1% to provide an even temperature and consistent comfort.